DeepakRaj228/z-api-automation/readme.md

 Hello there!
-This Repo contains API automation for Zomato public APIs.
+This Repo contains API automation using Rest-assured and TestNG framework